 Claiming PBS medicines online is fast and easy.
 With online claiming you’ll:

 - know how much we’ll pay before you supply the medicine to the customer

-- get electronic statements that your PDS automatically reconciles.
+- get electronic statements reconciled by your PDS.

 Register for online claiming for PBS